gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Official Java Illegal Guide.md

 - Entering a Nether Portal while in the crafting grid will cause all items in the crafting grid to get thrown out and become 0 stacked items, 0 stack items can be subtracted to become negative stack items by Q-ing them and can be overflowed to become overstacked items
 - Update Suppresion now works by using budding redstone updates, you can find the world download in the "Mods & Extra Files" Folder for the Update Suppresor Model for this version
 - Maps would not snap to a grid, meaning unobtainable map variants can be obtained

+**Beta 1.7**
+- Block Transmutation can work by building a piston and water based contraption

+**Beta 1.7.2**
+- Block Transmutation can work by updating a budded piston at the same time another piston pushes a block merging the blocks

+**Beta 1.8 Prerelease 1-1**
+- Endermen can pick up any block in the game allowing for discontinued endermen variants
+- Enderpearls can stack up to 64 in this version allowing for overstacked enderpearls
+- Updating a furnace into a lit furnace which will update a piston and then pushing the furnace will displace it's block entity.
+This allows for furnace block entity in any block in the game that normally has a block entity

+**Beta 1.9 Prerelease 1**
+- Jumping will give you XP, this is not an unobtainable but it is a debug feature that can be used to get insane amount of Xp levels really quickly

+**Beta 1.9 Prerelease 2 (MOD)**
+> [!Note]
+> This version uses a mod to assign a block id to a cauldron in order to access the original brewing system.
+The beta 1.9 pre2 cauldron mod can be downloaded from resources.
+The zip file can then be extracted, and the folder titled "enable" can be zipped.
+This enabled zip can then be added to a b1.9-pre2 instance in multimc by going to edit instance and add to minecraft.jar.
+You can find this mod in the "Mods & Extra Files" folder
+- The cauldron currently uses the id of an enchantment table and the block data of a brewing stand.
+This means that updating out of this version will convert the cauldron to an enchantment table with the block data of a brewing stand